Ann Evans WatsonAssociate Professor of Music, Musical Theatre

 - 226 Stearns

-Ann Evans Watson is clinical assistant professor of Musical Theatre at the University of Michigan, and an Equity actor and vocal instructor/coach, specializing in musical theatre literature and the training of professional voices, with experience coast to coast.
+Ann Evans Watson is clinical associate professor of Musical Theatre at the University of Michigan, and an Equity actor and vocal instructor/coach, specializing in musical theatre literature and the training of professional voices, with experience coast to coast.
 She has taught master classes for singing actors at many universities across the U.S. and been a master teacher/lecturer and cabaret artist for NATS (National Association of Teachers of Singing), PAVA, VASTA, and the NW Voice conferences.
 She developed the curriculum and was the chair of the Musical Theatre Department at Washington Academy of Performing Arts from its inception to 1998.
 Evans Watson’s students have consistently placed at top universities across the country and continue to study with her post-graduation.
 Recent alum are currently on Broadway in The Lion King, Harry Potter…, Hamilton, Tina, Phantom of the Opera, and Wicked, to name a few.
 Some of her students include Tony Nominees Caitlin Kinnunen (The Prom, Bridges of Madison County, Spring Awakening) and Megan Hilty (Noises Off, Wicked, 9 to 5, Smash) as well as Grammy and Drama Desk Nominee Cheyenne Jackson (All Shook Up, Zanadu, 30 Rock).
 Other regularly working students include Daniel Berryman (The Fantasticks, West Side Story, Les Mis, 2019 winner of the Lotte Leyna Competition), Solea Pfeiffer (Eliza in Hamilton, Songs for a New World, Sunday in the Park with George, WSS at the Hollywood Bowl).
 Most recently, Prof. Evans Watson served as a vocal coach on the Netflix film The Prom.

 As an actor/singer/dancer/cabaret artist, Evans Watson has performed in NYC at Circle in the Square, Lincoln Center, the Cherry Lane, the Duplex, and Don’t Tell Mama.
 She’s also graced the west coast stages in such roles as Aldonza in Man of La Mancha, Nettie in Carousel, Kate in Taming of the Shrew, Mother in A New Brain, and Mona in Dames at Sea.
 Critics have called her performances “poignant” and “sophisticated,” and have said she displays “great mastery of technique and depth of emotion.”